Kyelin25/dotstat-tutorials/ServiceDescriptions/ServiceDescriptions.md

 The Config Service is very light on configuration, because it **is** the source of it for so many other services.

 Like most of the JavaScript components, you can specify what host and port the service should listen on.
 For the Config Service this is done with the following environment variables:
-- HOST: Sets the host to listen on.
+- `HOST`: Sets the host to listen on.
-- PORT`: Which port the service will listen on.
+- `PORT`: Which port the service will listen on.

 The `NODE_ENV` environment variable lets the service know whether it's running in development, test or production.